Trickiest questions

 The Highway Code says

 Highway Code Rule 258: “Red flashing light signals and a red ‘X’ on a sign identify a closed lane in which people, stopped vehicles or other hazards are present.”
-You must leave the lane at the earliest safe opportunity.
-Continuing in a Red X lane is enforceable by camera and carries a fine and penalty points.
+You must leave the lane at the earliest safe opportunity — Rule 258 closures are enforced by the police.
+Separately, since June 2019 motorway cameras can automatically detect drivers who ignore a Red X, with a fixed penalty of up to £100 and three penalty points.

 Priority, hierarchy and signalling